svanderburg/libilbm/README.md

 specifications can be found in: `doc/ILBM.asc` and `doc/ILBM.DRNG.asc`, included in this package.

+Furthermore, this parser library understands PBM files, which are created by the PC version of Deluxe Paint.
+Although I couldn't find any specification, the differences are relatively minor and I have documented them in `doc/PBM.asc`.

 Prerequisites
 =============
 In order to build and use this package the following libraries are required: